Demetrius DuBose: Death

 DuBose was shot (13 times, 5 in the back) to death by two police officers, Timothy Keating and Robert Wills, in San Diego during a confrontation on July 24, 1999, after mistakenly entering a neighbors' house next door to the vacation rental he was staying at with friends in Pacific Beach.
 Although police were called, witnesses stated that the confusion had been resolved by the time police arrived on the scene.
 While detained by police to confirm his identity, he resisted and attempted to flee the scene.
 Although DuBose was shirtless and unarmed, police contended they had no choice but to protect themselves and others when the fatal shots were fired.
 DuBose was shot thirteen times, five in the back, by the two officers with their 9 mm handguns.
 The toxicology reports showed that he had traces of alcohol, cocaine and ecstasy in his system.
 He was 28.

 The FBI and U.S. Attorney for the Southern District of California investigated the shooting and found that it was justified.
 The entire report has been posted on the web.
 In May 2000, "[t]he Citizens Review Board on Police Practices concluded that while the shooting was a justified use of deadly force under the department's guidelines, the two officers 'did not exercise sufficient discretion.'"
 In February 2003, a ten-person federal jury in a wrongful death suit found the officers to be not liable.
 His grave is located at Evergreen-Washelli Memorial Park in Seattle, Washington.

-As of August 2020, a documentary film is in production about DuBose.
+Filmmaker and former Notre Dame teammate John Kouris produced a documentary film about DuBose first screened in 2025 called Demetrius DuBose, All American.